CHERP’s Directors have a wealth of experience conducting research to detect, understand, and eliminate disparities in health and health care.

 CHERP investigators lead or collaborate on projects supported by HSR&D, AHRQ, and NIH.
 Many of these projects are aligned with our focus on the quality and equity of health and health care for vulnerable populations.
 CHERP investigators are also engaged in other funded initiatives.

-Our Pilot Research Program supported by VISN4 continues to catalyze funding of full-scale research projects aligned with our mission.
+Our Pilot Research Program continues to catalyze funding of full-scale research projects aligned with our mission.

 Click the link below for a list of the funded projects that CHERP investigators are currently involved.